-In File Explorer, files that are not in the local cache will have a grey X in their icon.
+For the network share hosted by the Morro Data CacheDrive, files that are not in the local cache will have a grey X (or archive box in Windows 11) as they appear in File Explorer.
 Normally, the CacheDrive will automatically download the file from the cloud when the file is accessed and the grey X will disappear.

 However, there may be some instances where the file cannot be downloaded from the cloud and the file contents will not be available.
 In some cases, the application may say that the file is corrupted or inaccessible.
 Some possible reasons for this are: